June 25. Kazinform's timeline of major events

 2018 – Kazakhstan puts into circulation a postage stamp dated to the 125th anniversary of Magzhan Zhumabayev.

-2019 – Kazakhstan and UNESCO sign an agreement on establishing the International Centre for the Rapprochement of Cultures (ICRC), under the auspices of UNESCO.
+2019 – Kazakhstan and UNESCO sign in Paris an agreement on establishment of the international centre for rapprochement of cultures under the aegis of UNESCO.